atton16/bluerpc/README.md

 ## The Package
 The package consists of both **client** and **server** library.
 Additionally, the server can also be run as **Express/Connect** middleware.

+## Achieving Highest Performance
+BlueRPC uses single connection per client regardless of the underlying communication protocols.
+This result in much lower packet counts since only one handshake is required per client.
+We can see its benefit clearly in a high frequency server-to-server communication such as "Authentication via microservice" where thousands of requests per second is generated simultaneously.

+## Drawback
+Since only one connection is used per client.
+The server have to reserve some memory to keep the connection state.
+It could potentially consume a lot of memory on the server in the scenario where there are a lot of clients connected to it.

 ## Underlying Protocols
 The library **supports TCP, HTTP and WebSocket** protocols.
 The exception is that it **DOES NOT natively support HTTPS and WebSockets**.
 You have to use reverse proxy server to wrap the communication in the secure layer.